access-ci-org/ipf/docs/INSTALL.md

 ---------------------

-The ipf_configure_xsede script generates an init script for each workflow you configure, and puts them in $IPF_ETC_PATH/init.d/ Each script runs one workflow, on a periodic basis (using the periodic workflows described above).
+The ipf_configure script generates an init script for each workflow you configure, and puts them in $IPF_ETC_PATH/init.d/ Each script runs one workflow, on a periodic basis (using the periodic workflows described above).
 It is important to note that the scripts in